COnLinux/cunitpp/README.md

-cunitpp/cunit++ , a C unittest framework that works like google test
+C unittest framework
 ===========================================================================

 # Introduction

-This project provides an extreamly simple C unittest framework which looks almost like google test framework.
-Most of the C unittest framework needs some sort of test function registration .
-Basically you write a function to do your test but later on in certain function you have to provide the function pointer to the test framework to let it know which function is unittest function.
-In google test framework, user just needs to use macro TEST to write function test and it is automatically registered globally via C++'s static object's constructor function.
-But in C it is nearly impossible to achieve.
-The reason why this is important is if you have many unittest functions, the code that does the function pointer registeration becomes really tedious to maintain and easy to forget to register certain function for testing.
-It is nice to have a declarative way to write unittest function like google test.

-This project provides you with a extreamly simple way to write C unittest function same as google test.
-Example :
+Mimic google test framework in C , user only needs to use MACRO to write instrumented test function and the framework will figure out which function needs to be invoked as unittest function.
+The most striking difference between cunitpp and other C test framework is that user doesn't need to register function into framework but just a declarative way to write unittest.
+User doesn't allow to write main function as well.

 ````
   TEST(Module1,Test1) {